John Garey Presents Exceptional Video for Pilates Trainers

 He’s put together video presentations to inform and inspire, specially designed for us passionate instructors who don’t have the time or resources to attend conferences and workshops and thus can’t keep up with what’s new.

 He presents short videos with exciting sections designed to rejuvenate our teaching, such as new moves (“Move of the Day”), new variations (“Going Deeper”), and new ideas for our classes (“Connect the Dots”) plus interviews with top people in our field and much more.
-The first few that we reviewed (with a free 2-week trial and $20 per month) is really great stuff!
+The first few that we reviewed (with a free 2-week trial and as low as $9.99 per month) is really great stuff!
 He, by the way, is way fun to watch!

 As always we receive no compensation of any kind for this recommendation.